kkrugler/flink-training/bootcamp/windowing/README.md

    1 minute maximum gap between records to define a session.
  - Use `.aggregate` to track the min/max times, to find the bounds of a session.
  - Then do a `.windowAll`, and find the top 2 transactions (by duration).

+If you get stuck, the `BootcampWindowingSolution3Workflow` implements a working version.

 -----